(As published in Rock Products July 2020)

 “Economics”, quipped Nobel laureate economist Paul Samuelson decades years ago, “has never been a science – and it is even less now than a few years ago.”

-Impossible as it is to forecast the duration or depth of this downturn, the cement and aggregates industry that was just enjoying an upbeat earnings report weeks ago must now prepare for the virus-inspired recession that will likely follow in Q3.
+Impossible as it is to forecast the duration or depth of this downturn, the aggregates industry that was just enjoying an upbeat earnings report weeks ago must now prepare for the virus-inspired recession that will inevitably follow.

-Although recessions usually strike different sectors in different ways and at different times, heavy building materials in general may see an extended grace period given its “essential” status in April.
-Massive unemployment and low confidence will likely work their ways into purchasing decisions for later 2020.
+Although recessions usually strike different sectors in different ways and at different times, aggregates and building materials in general may see an extended grace period given its “essential” status in April.
+Massive unemployment and low confidence will eventually work their ways into purchasing decisions for 2020.
 Entering the downturn of 2008, operators first looked to control operating costs and deleverage their balance sheets, both of which has a lower perceived risk than addressing price.
 Should the same playbook be followed?

 In such an environment, managers might think it lunacy to talk about holding or even raising prices.
 But the opposite is true.
 Pricing right is the fastest and most effective way for managers to maintain profits.

-Consider the income statement of a large producer: a price increase of 1 percent, if volumes remained stable, would generate a 4 percent increase in operating profits (Exhibit 1)—an impact nearly 2.5 times greater than that of a 1 percent decrease in variable costs and more than 3 times greater than the impact of a 1 percent increase in volume.
+Consider the income statement of a large materials producer: a price rise of 1 percent, if volumes remained stable, would generate a 4 percent increase in operating profits (Exhibit 1)—an impact nearly 2.5 times greater than that of a 1 percent fall in variable costs and more than 3 times greater than the impact of a 1 percent increase in volume.
 The numbers are even more pronounced when all mid-size U.S. public companies are taken into account (Exhibit 2).
-Unfortunately, the knife cuts both ways: a price decrease hammers profitability by the same factor.

 Consider again this same company, competing in many markets and within different customer segments.
 In this case pricing is analyzed by its managers but the comparisons they use are not very meaningful.
 For instance, classification by location can be misleading, as the physical location by itself does not indicate the level of market competitiveness.
 And benchmarking pricing by customer type or size ignores the level of demand.
 In order to really assess whether average selling price is too soft or too hard, it is useful to know two things: the competitive intensity (supply) and the scope of opportunity (demand.)